-- Center heading LIST OF REFERENCES (or simply REFERENCES), without punctuation, at the top margin. - Choose one style of spacing for entries: - o Single-space references with an extra single space between citations, OR - o Double-space references with no extra space between entries. - A hanging indent (first line flush left, other lines indented) for each citation in the list is preferred; check with your style guide for specific entry formatting. - Do not repeat the heading or use the word continued on multiple-page references.
+- Center heading LIST OF REFERENCES (or simply REFERENCES), without punctuation, at the top margin. - Choose one style of spacing for entries: - o Single-space references with an extra single space between citations, OR - Double-space references with no extra space between entries. - A hanging indent (first line flush left, other lines indented) for each citation in the list is preferred; check with your style guide for specific entry formatting. - Do not repeat the heading or use the word continued on multiple-page references. - Avoid letting a citation break over the break; adjust spacing so that the full-citation is contained on a single page.